itaibenjy/itaibenjy/README.md

 **`Software Engineer Student (ORT Braude College of Engineering)`**

-As a Software Engineer student, I am dedicated to improving my skills through hands-on learning, solve real-world problems and gain practical experience.
+As a soon-to-be Software Engineering graduate, with my degree expected in a month, I am dedicated to enhancing my skills through hands-on learning and solving real-world problems.
 I am a well-organized and collaborative team player with strong communication and analytical abilities.
-With completed courses in Data Structures and Algorithms, Operating Systems, Databases, and more.
-Achieving an 82 average with higher grades in programming courses, I am confident in my ability to contribute to any team.
-I aspire to continuously grow as a professional and be a valuable asset to any organization.
+With a solid foundation in Algorithms, Operating Systems, Databases, AI, Machine Learning, and more, I have achieved an 86 average, with higher grades in programming courses.
+I am confident in my ability to contribute effectively to any team and am eager to continuously grow as a professional, becoming a valuable asset to any organization.

 ---